 Building a fitness habit is the most tangible way towards “self-help” that I know of.
 You can talk about the law of attraction or practicing self-love all you want, but consciously choosing to get your ass off the couch and into the gym is self-love in action.
-Eating fresh veggies, lean proteins and healthy fats over processed food-like junk is all the self-help you may ever need.
+Eating fresh veggies, lean proteins and healthy fats over processed food is all the self-help you may ever need.

 If you want to change your life, transform the way you feel about yourself, live your best life or whatever cliche that floats your boat, start with putting on your running shoes and heading out the front door.
 You will be amazed at how all the other “life challenges” you’ve been agonizing over tends to sort itself out.